 Inside your lungs are tiny sacs called alveoli.
 They fill up like a balloon every time you take a breath.
-The oxygen in the alveoli passes into your bloodstream.
+The oxygen in these sacs passes into your bloodstream.
 Then your lungs push out stale air.

 When you have COPD, your lungs don't work normally.
-Long-term irritation to the airways from smoke or other pollutants damages them for good.
+Long-term irritation such as from smoke or other pollutants damages them for good.

 When this happens, the walls between the aveoli break down.
 Your airways get swollen and clogged with mucus.
 It becomes harder to push out the stale air.
 You don't get enough fresh oxygen with each breath.